calvinfeng/study-guide/doc/scalability.md

 ![gfs]
 [gfs]: ../img/gfs.png

-### Relational Database
-Items are separated into different buckets.
-However, they are connected by their keys (foreign and primary.)
-JOIN is the answer to how to retrieve data in relational database.
-Items are linked to one another by their relationships.

-#### How to scale a relational database
-* If you have high read load, then master-slave replication.
-* If you have a high write load, then shard.
-* Can span many data centers!
-* If you have high write load across shards, you're fucked.
-Stop using a relational DB.

-Since you are fucked, now comes the solution
+This is a typical topology for read heavy architecture

+![archi]
+[archi]: ../img/archi.png

+If three slaves are not enough to handle the amount of read requests, then we can opt for more slaves and distribute load evenly across them.
+However, there's a cost.
+The replication part will be expensive.
+If we have n slaves, then the write will be multiplied by the factor of n.

-### Database Sharding (Partitioning)
+### Database Sharding and Partitioning (WRITE)
 Sharding means splitting the data across multiple machines while ensuring you have a way of figuring out which data is on which machine.
+This is a method of distributing write across many servers.
+For example, let's say we have 1 million users.
+Each person is writing 1 Mb per second.
+Then we will have 1,000,000 Mb/s to our databases.
+The only way to speed is up divide this 1,000,000 into many small shards.
+Perhaps, 1,000 databases each handles 1000 Mb/s.
+By the way, 1,000,000 Mb/s is ridiculously big.

 * Vertical Partition: This is partition by features
 * Key-based or Hash-based Partition: This allocates data by hashing them and put